-Size and Climate
+Size, Age and Climate

-Salt and Soil
+Salt and Soil Tolerances

 Live oaks grow well in urban areas suffering from drought, compacted soil, poor drainage and air pollution.
 Laurel oaks, native to the edges of swamps, rivers and streams, do not tolerate urban conditions as well as live oaks.

 As the live oak grows, its drooping branches require pruning to make way for people and vehicles.
-You'll need to prune a live oak annually for the first three years of planting, then once every five years until it's 30 years old.
+You'll need to prune a live oak annually for the first three years after planting, then once every five years until it's 30 years old.
 Branches with a narrow angle to the trunk need to be pruned to prevent them from splitting as they get older.

 The roots of live oaks can interfere with mowing and lift sidewalks.
 The surface roots of laurel oaks typically pose no problem to sidewalks or building foundations.
 Although laurel oaks grow to 50 to 70 years, decay and wood rot begin hollowing their trunks and large branches in roughly 50 years.
 Live oaks resist this decay and can live for centuries.

 Flowers and Fruit

 As part of the life cycle of oak trees, live oak and laurel oak trees have flowers, even though they are so inconspicuous that they're not often visible.
 Each tree has separate male and female flowers, and both trees bear acorns, which are the fruit of these oak trees, measuring 1/2 inch to 1 1/2 inches long.
 They vary slightly, however, in when the acorns are produced.
 Live oak's acorns mature in summer or fall, and laurel oak's acorns mature in fall or winter.